pocomane/brewed-in-the-apocalypse/bita.md

 sheet please.
 ```

-In all the other cases, the roll can continue.
-First the scenarist briefly
-describes the risks of the situation.
-Then ey decides the relevant harms, while
+If you decide to proceed with the second step, you briefly describes the risks of
+the situation, and you select the character harms that are the relevant for the
-the player selects the relevant trait and how many Fortune point to spend,
+situation.
+Then you ask to the player which are the relevant trait and how
-between 0 and 2 .
-Then the player rolls 2 standard 6-side dices, sums the
+many Fortune point to spend, between 0 and 2 .
+Then the player rolls 2
-results, adds the number of traits and fortune points and subtracts the harms.
+standard 6-side dices, sums the results, adds the number of traits and fortune
-The result will say which kind of outcome the character will get:
+points and subtracts the harms.
+The result will say which kind of outcome the
+character will get:

 - With 8 or less  the player get a "Failure" outcome.
 - With 9-10-11    the player get a "Trade-off" outcome.
 - With 12 or more the player get a "Success" outcome.

-If there is text in the move relative to that outcome, it is read and executed.
+In the third step, if there is text in the move relative to that outcome, it is
-A missing text means that the specific outcome does not change the situation.
+read and what it demands is done.
+A missing text means that the specific
-In any case, remember that there are scenarist moves that can be triggered both
-with or without outcome text; look at __Tell the consequences__ move.
+outcome does not change the situation.

 TODO - classically in a Apocalypse World the three ranges are 6-/7-8-9/10+ but
 it has the 5 statistics going from -3 to +3 - The starting sum 3 (in mean) 35%